 Custom Orthotics and Insurance Coverage

-Insurance often covers custom orthotics prescribed by a podiatrist or medical doctor.
-For reimbursement, obtain an official prescription from a podiatrist, use custom-made orthotics, and keep all receipts and medical orders for your insurer.
+Only podiatrists or medical doctors can prescribe custom orthotics recognized by insurers, not orthotists.
+To ensure reimbursement, get an official prescription, use custom-made orthotics, and keep all receipts and medical orders for your insurer.

 Consultations and Treatments